TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 summary: That which we are brainstorming at the moment.
 ---

+- Editor status bar
+	- Won't matter until after deathmatch stage
+	- But will vastly improve experience
+	- Downmost left for status
+	- Downmost right for zoom
+	- Messages in right down corner
+	- Check how it works in vim
+		- Changing a mode to normal clears the last message
+	- Will be useful for the author to know what is going on

+- Player & modes
+	- A mode shall operate without crash on virtually any cosmos
+		- Should catch up with changes
+	- A player stores initial signi.
+It updates it every time:
+		- A scene is filled.
+		- A special button is pressed.
+	- For resetting a round, the modes will need to have an initial comos solvable
+		- For round-less modes, e.g. test scene mode, we can simply pass the same cosmos
+			- Actually just have a constexpr bool for each
+		- To re-create characters, we'll need to keep track of all of them
+			- Better than to transfer from the existing cosmos as it will make it deterministic
+			- Plus we'll be able to delete dead player entities if for some reason we need it
+	- Keeping track of character-client relation after round is reset?
+		- Server keeps client-entity_guid pairs?
+			- How do we make that entity_guid invariant?
+			- Perhaps we should choose a unique in-game name for each and use it as an id?
+				- components::text_details
+					- instance name
+					- actually a map would be better as it will be a frequent use case and we shouldn't add this to all entities
+					- clients will simply query the map to find the viewing character

 - Arbitrary pasting of entities
 	- Vastly useful for importing stuff from testbed maps into existing ones
 		- Let alone between community maps